 Champions Chelsea will start their 2017/18 Premier League campaign at home to Burnley.

-The new season’s fixtures which were announced yesterday saw Antonio Conte’s team given a Stamford Bridge opener on the weekend of August 12/13.
+The new season's fixtures which were announced this morning saw Antonio Conte's team given a Stamford Bridge opener on the weekend of August 12/13.

 Brighton host Manchester City while the other Premier League newcomers, Huddersfield, open at Crystal Palace.

 Manchester United begin at home to West Ham, 2016 champions Leicester visit Arsenal, while Liverpool go to Watford.

 Everton host Stoke, Southampton face Swansea and West Brom are at home to Bournemouth in the other opening day matches.

 Tottenham's first Premier League match at Wembley sees Chelsea provide the opposition, in the pick of the following weekend's fixtures.

 The big games continue with Liverpool hosting Arsenal the following weekend, before Jurgen Klopp's men travel to Manchester City.
 The Gunners then head for Stamford Bridge in the highlight of the fifth weekend's action, while West Ham tackle Tottenham on the weekend of September 23/24.